garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 ### Step 2: Installing dependencies in DevBox

-To connect with the cluster we need to install the `mongosh` shell tool.
+To connect with the cluster, we need to install the `mongosh` shell tool.

 Follow the below steps to do so: